zasadnyy-inc/v-zasadnyy-com/app/_posts/2012-11-04-abs-maven-eclipse-integration.markdown

 Now project should build successfully.

-Next steep is to configurate eclipse.
+Next step is to configurate eclipse.
 Rename parent folder of a project from `my-android-project` to `my-android-project-parent`.

 ![image]({{site.baseurl}}/img/posts/abs-maven-eclipse-integration/my-android-project-2.png)

-Open eclipse, import `my-android-project-parent` using existing maven project wizard.
-As `actionbarsherlock` is not part of our parent maven project you'll also need to import it as existing maven project (<u>don't</u> import it as android library project!).
-After this steeps you should have following project structure:
+Open Eclipse, import `my-android-project-parent` using existing maven project wizard.
+As `actionbarsherlock` is not part of our parent maven project you'll also need to import it as existing maven project (<u>don't</u> import it as Android library project!).
+After this steps you should have following project structure:

 ![image]({{site.baseurl}}/img/posts/abs-maven-eclipse-integration/eclipse-project-1.png)